 We have in-house machine shop facilities to prepare samples.
 We also have the expertise to fabricate laminates to the specifications that you require.
 From laminate fabrication to sample preparation, we have the expertise to give you confidence that you will get results of the highest accuracy from our labs.
 An outline of our capabilities for sample preparation is given below.

 There are many methods used in industry to manufacture a polymer matrix composite and it is very important that for the purposes of mechanical testing, laminates are high-quality and consistent.
-Our composite technicians are experienced in manufacturing test panels from glass fibre and polymer resins by wet lay up, spray up and vacuum in fusion.
+Our composite technicians are experienced in manufacturing test panels from glass fibre and polymer resins by wet lay up, spray up, vacuum in fusion and hot pressing.

-Where laminate manufacture of carbon fibre composites is required we can deliver vacuum infusion, or prepreg layup in-house.
-We also work alongside strategic partners to complete laminate preparation by hot pressing, autoclave or other methods that you may need.
+We also work alongside strategic partners to complete laminate preparation by autoclave or other methods that you may need.

 Cutting and Machining

 Our in-house machine shop is manned by highly skilled engineers experienced in the preparation of non-metallic, composite and metal samples.
 The workshop is equipped with diamond-coated tooling, surface grinding, drilling and milling machines which can be used for the preparation of regular and irregular composite test specimens.

 Test Sample Preparation